peterj/velocity-berlin-2019/02_kubernetes/README.md

 ## Kubernetes Dashboard

-If you are using Minikube, you can run `minikube dashboard` to open the dashboard.
-If you're using Docker for Mac/Windows, follow the steps below to install it.
+If you are using Minikube the dashboard is already installed - just run `minikube dashboard` to open it.

+If you're using Docker for Mac/Windows, follow the steps below to install the dashboard.

 1. Install the Kubernetes dashboard: